What is Amyotrophic Lateral Sclerosis?

 Polyphasic Potentials:

-• Complex Signals: These are signals that have a more complex shape and duration.
+• Complex Signals: These signals have a more complicated shape and duration.

 • Indicates Attempted Regeneration: They occur as the body tries to repair nerve damage.